Covered Wagon Overnight Getaway

 Horse Cave KOA features many amenities and they have them listed here.

-For summer 2020, some of these may be limited.
-However, they do have their pool open (limited capacity).
+They do have a pool and so much more that you can see on the map below.
 Here are just some of the activities that they offer to guests.

 - Jumping Pillow